 We have worked closely with DEFRA for several years managing its Waste Infrastructure Delivery Programme and to initiate its savings Programme in 2013/14, which has already secured £145 million of savings.
 We provide an interface between the policy of central government and local delivery.
 Our teams offer extensive technical, commercial and procurement experience gained across public and private sector environments.
 To find out more please click here.

-Download our sixth regional review focused on efficiencies achieved in waste management here or contact us to request a hard copy.
-The previous five reviews, focusing on the North West, Yorkshire and the Humber, North East, West Midlands and London can all be found in our case studies section below.
+Download our seventh regional review focused on efficiencies achieved in waste management in the East Midlands here or contact us to request a hard copy.
+The previous six reviews, focusing on the East of England, North West, Yorkshire and the Humber, North East, West Midlands and London can all be found in our case studies section below.
 We play a critical role in delivering the Welsh Government’s Waste Infrastructure Procurement Programmes, helping meet ambitious recycling and sustainability targets, whilst delivering value for money.
 Find out more about our work in wales here.

 GUIDE TO POTENTIAL CORPORATE VEHICLES